-We stumbled across The Lost Gardens of Heligan around six years ago after finding a leaflet in the local tourist office.
+We stumbled across The Lost Gardens of Heligan near Mevagissey in Cornwall around six years ago, after finding a leaflet in the local tourist office.
 We decided to spend the day there even though we didn’t really know what to expect and, I recall to this day, how we were both blown away by the beauty of this botanical garden.

 We even took in some afternoon tea and cake in the Steward’s House Tearoom, one of three eateries on the estate – which are supplied by the organic fruits and vegetables grown on the grounds – and it was delicious and warming, especially as the temperature began to drop, and the rain clouds started looming overhead.

-This time round, we were more conscious of entertaining Monkey – but he was in awe of all the different nooks and crannies to explore, happily running though the different walkways and through various trails.
-He even tried his hand at some bird watching at the Horsemoor Hide; watched in fascination as a wood cutter chopped huge tree trunks to make into furniture; and threw a few pennies into the wishing well.
+This time around, we were more conscious of entertaining Monkey – but he was in awe of all the different nooks and crannies to explore, happily running through the different walkways and through various trails.
+He even tried his hand at some bird watching at the Horsemoor Hide; watched in fascination as a woodcutter chopped huge tree trunks to make into furniture; and threw a few pennies into the wishing well.
 His favourite, however, was the Giant’s Woodland Adventure which had various wooden structures enabling him to climb, dens for him to hide in and great big sticks for him to collect.

 My favourites, as always, are the ‘secret gardens’ as I like to call them.
 I love wandering around the quaint little hideaways, marvelling at the landscaping and feeling like no one else is privy to the wonders that they have to offer.

 Even though it would take a full two days to explore every inch of Heligan properly, an afternoon just ambling is sufficient for visitors to get a feel for the place, to understand the sheer work it has taken for the restoration team to turn a once forgotten oasis into nature’s paradise once more.
 Plus, it always leaves you wanting to go back for more…